 This Yamaha unit provides 100W dynamic power through a 10-inch cone woofer, using its own Advanced YST II technology which results in a powerful and rich subwoofer sound.
 Moreover, it also features Yamaha’s New Twisted Flare Port that makes more clear audio.
 That way, when the subwoofer booms those hip-hop songs, it won’t distort in any way.

-The size of this subwoofer is ideal for home theater systems, game setups, and home audio.
-Yamaha’s audio division has developed its own technology and have upgraded it over time, that means that they know their game and ensure quality in every product.
+The size of this subwoofer is ideal for home theatre systems, game setups, and home audio.
+Yamaha’s audio division has developed its own technology and has upgraded it over time, which means that they know their game and ensure quality in every product.

 In conclusion, the NS-SW100 is a fine subwoofer that stays on an affordable price tag.
 Keep in mind that it doesn’t include an amplifier, so it could fall short in power.